pingcap/docs-cn/v2.1/tools/data-migration-troubleshooting.md

     - Whether an error caused the `Paused` status of a task in a DM-worker
     - Whether the cause of the task error is an error in executing the SQL statement

-2. Record the returned binlog pos (`SyncerBinlog`) that Syncer has synchronized when executing `query-status`.
+2. Record the returned binlog pos (`SyncerBinlog`) that Syncer has replicated when executing `query-status`.
 3. According to the error condition, application scenario and so on, decide whether to skip or replace the current SQL statement that has an error.
 4. Skip or replace the current error SQL statement that has an error: